 Not only did Haman have to witness this being done for Mordecai, but he had to lead him through the city himself!!

-Moral Lessons From the Book of Esther – The Defeat of Haman and the Saving of the Jewish People
+Lessons From Esther – The Defeat of Haman and the Saving of the Jewish People

 Haman, like a jealous child, goes home and complains to his family yet again!
 But his seething is cut short when the king’s eunuchs come to bring him to Queen Esther’s second banquet.